Extractor builder endpoints

 Default: Configure your own API.

 OData V2: This allows you to apply filtering in the extraction configuration without defining request parameters.
 All applied filters will be natively translated into the OData V2 syntax for the request.
-See: Filtering using request parameters.
+See: Configuring filtering.

 OData V4: This allows you to apply filtering in the Extraction configuration without defining request parameters.
 All applied filters will be natively translated into the OData V4 syntax for the request.
 Filters on datetime columns must be specified using the UTC timezone.
-See: Filtering using request parameters.
+See: Configuring filtering.

 You can also select whether this endpoint depends of the response of another endpoint - when selected, the dependencies configuration panel is displayed.
 For more information, see: Configuring dependencies (optional).